 MSP-CVED will work with FMCSA to conduct motor carrier and HM shipper/carrier interventions, and cargo tank facility reviews as indicated in the table.
 These will include CSA investigations of prioritized interstate and intrastate motor carriers, shipper/carriers, cargo tank facilities, and non-frivolous carrier complaints.
 Michigan will reevaluate the number of off-site interventions completed each year to comply with changes made in policy regarding the eligibility of focused interventions.
-There is a probability that COVID-19 could have a negative impact on outcomes.
+COVID-19 pandemic has had an impact on the number of On-Site Investigations completed.
+This will continue into FY2022..